Lawsonredeye/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 There are more than 60 Signal calls but the most widely used kill signal by users is 9 and its full list is found in the /usr/include/linux/signal.h and viewed by doing `kill -l`.

+### Other ways of terminating a program

+To terminate a process you can use the `pkill -f NAME_OF_FILE` where -f is the the flag to specify the file name.
+To find all processes in another terminal use the `ps -ax` or the `pgrep -f NAME_OF_FILE` to find the specific file process that you want to terminate while in another terminal.

+You can also use the trap keyword in bash to prevent a script from terminating while being executed.
+The syntax is as follows;
+`trap "COMMAND/ACTION" SIGNAL`
+where *signal* is the type of SIG you want to prevent/block eg *SIGTERM*

 ## How to check failing processes

 Things to note that a program is failing are: